What’s involved in the Graduate Detective Programme?

-As a detective we need someone with the ability to assume nothing, believe no-one and challenge everything- it therefore requires the ability to make decisions based on evidence, attention to detail and to maintain very accurate records of the lines of enquiry.
+As a detective your mantra should be: ‘assume nothing, believe no-one and challenge everything’ – your decisions should be based on evidence, so you’ll need first-rate attention to detail to maintain an accurate record of the lines of enquiry.

-If you can bring these skills along with flexibility, a mind-set to question ‘why’ something has happened and crucially the ability to be tenacious in pursuing lines of enquiry you will thrive in an investigative role.
+If you can bring these skills along with flexibility, tenacity and a mindset to question ‘why’ something has happened, you will thrive in an investigative role.

-In return, you will be supported with the material to pass the exam, trained in investigation techniques including interviewing victims, witnesses and suspects and work in an inclusive and supportive team with access to specialists and advisors.
+In return, you will be supported with the material to pass the exam, and work in an inclusive and supportive team with access to specialists and advisors.

 What about my wellbeing?

-Available to all of our staff and volunteers they are here to support your wellbeing and assist in pursuing your career ambition.
-They include Women in Policing, the LGBT+ Association, the Northumbria Police Ethnic Minorities Association, the Christian Police Association and the Disability Association.
+Our current support associations include: Women in Policing, the LGBT+ Association, Ethnic Minorities Association, the Christian Police Association and the Disability and Carers Association.

-Likewise, taking care of your physical and mental wellbeing is incredibly important for us.
+Likewise, taking care of your physical and mental wellbeing is incredibly important.
 We continue to invest in trained mental health first aiders onsite, an employee advice service offering 24/7 access to trained counsellors and a peer-led support programme.
-We have a keen focus on continuous professional and personal development.
+Our mentoring programme can also offer a helping-hand with your career progression.